Minister's Island 2 times a day

 The entrance hall of the Van Hornes' mansion

-Van Horne built a large residential building where he spent summers with his family, children and grandchildren, and occasionally friends.
-To a certain extent, one can still feel the creative spirit of this man, who not only painted his grandchildren's friezes on the walls of their children's rooms, but also created landscapes that testify to the astounding skills of this autodidact.
-Unfortunately, after his death, the estate was increasingly abandoned, and it is only in recent years that the province of New Brunswick begins to restore it and rebuild it with the few pieces of furniture left over from the original furnishings.
+Van Horne had a large residence built where he spent his summers with his family, children, grandchildren, and occasionally friends.
+One can still sense a little of this man's creative spirit today.
+He not only painted childlike friezes on the walls of his grandchildren's bedrooms, but he also created landscape paintings that testify to the astonishing skill of this self-taught artist.
+Unfortunately, after his death, the property was left to increasingly deteriorate.
+Only in recent years has the province of New Brunswick begun to restore it, refurnishing it with the few remaining original furnishings.

 The bath house, which also served as a studio